 Beverly Morgan-Welch was appointed Senior Deputy Director for External Affairs at The Museum of Modern Art in 2021.
 She directs the Museum’s global strategic vision for development and fundraising, special programming and events, membership, marketing and creative strategy, and communications and public affairs.

-From 2015-2021, she was Associate Director for External Affairs for the Smithsonian Institution National Museum of African American History and Culture (NMAAHC), the nation’s most comprehensive cultural destination devoted exclusively to exploring, documenting, and showcasing the African American story and its impact on US and world history.
-Beverly guided the completion of its capital campaign, directed the development of signature education and public programs, and built the visitor and guest services, special events, and communications and public affairs departments for the opening and operation of one of the world’s most visible and celebrated museums.
+From 2015 to 2021 she was Associate Director for External Affairs for the Smithsonian Institution National Museum of African American History and Culture (NMAAHC), the nation’s most comprehensive cultural destination devoted exclusively to exploring, documenting, and showcasing the African American story and its impact on US and world history.
+Morgan-Welch guided the completion of its capital campaign, directed the development of signature education and public programs, and built the visitor and guest services, special events, and communications and public affairs departments for the opening and operation of one of the world’s most visible and celebrated museums.

 Prior to the Smithsonian, she was the executive director of the Museum of African American History (MAAH) in Boston and Nantucket, where she oversaw the management of three National Historic Landmarks—including the restoration of the African Meeting House, built in 1806 on Boston’s Beacon Hill.
-At MAAH, she created the museum’s first continuous programming for children and adults, and collectively leveraged its collections, exhibitions, educator institutes, lectures, and concerts to present the powerful history of New England’s 18th and 19th centuries black abolitionist and entrepreneurial communities.
+At MAAH, she created the museum’s first continuous programming for children and adults, and collectively leveraged its collections, exhibitions, educator institutes, lectures, and concerts to present the powerful history of New England’s 18th- and 19th-century Black abolitionist and entrepreneurial communities.

-A graduate of Smith College, her most recent awards include the Smith Medal (2009), an Honorary Doctorate for Public Service from Suffolk University (2014), the President’s Distinguished Service Award from Bunker Hill Community College (2014), as well as awards from Roxbury Community College (2014), the Massachusetts Cultural Council (2015) and the Museum of African American History (2015).
+A graduate of Smith College, her most recent awards include the Smith Medal (2009), an Honorary Doctorate for Public Service from Suffolk University (2014), the President’s Distinguished Service Award from Bunker Hill Community College (2014), and awards from Roxbury Community College (2014), the Massachusetts Cultural Council (2015), and the Museum of African American History (2015).